lufixSch/auto_llama/README.md

 ## ToDo

-- [ ] Add Manager implementations
-  - [ ] CommandManager - Select agent based on a command (e.g. /code, /search ...)
-  - [ ] KeywordManager - Select agent based on keywords in the input
-  - [ ] AutoManager - Automatically decides which agent to use based on the context
 - [ ] Improve agent response system
   - [ ] Rework response types -> don't force a position, just give information about the response
 - [ ] Add time aware memory (No Idea how to do this!)